Skip to Content

 Down Payment Assistance

-FHA loan down payment assistance is not offered by the FHA itself but rather through localized government agencies and nonprofit organizations throughout the country.
+FHA loan down payment assistance is not offered by the FHA itself, but rather through local government agencies and nonprofit organizations throughout the country.
 In many cases, FHA down payment assistance takes the form of a grant or silent second mortgage, which may:

-- Only come due when you sell the home or refinance your loan
+• Come due only when you sell the home or refinance your loan

 Seller Concessions

 The FHA allows buyers to receive seller concessions for up to 6% of a property’s purchase price.
-While you cannot technically use seller concessions for your down payment, they can be put towards your closing costs and escrow accounts, allowing you to re-allocate the funds you saved for those expenses and help cover your required down payment.
+While you cannot technically use seller concessions for your down payment, they can be put towards your closing costs and escrow accounts, allowing you to re-allocate the funds you saved for those expenses toward your required down payment.

 401(k) Loan